statgen/emeraLD/README.md

 ## emeraLD
 Tools for rapid on-the-fly LD calculation
 #### About
-- Exploits sparsity and haplotype structure to enable rapid LD calculation with massive data sets
+- Exploits sparsity and haplotype structure to efficiently calculate LD
 - Uses tabix indexes to support rapid querying of genomic regions
 - Supports VCF (phased or unphased) and M3VCF formats
 - Provides easy-to-use R interface to avoid storing/precomputing LD.
 This can save space without compromising speed for GWAS analysis in R